-Roughly the same size as a credit card, Raspberry Pi is an example of a single-board computer, which has all the basic hardware components of a computer (processor, memory, etc.) as well as various extensions (USB, HDMI, video, sound, etc.).
-A micro SD card is inserted into a slot, and this acts as a hard drive while also providing the operating system.
-For this, the Debian-based Raspbian is recommended, but other Linux distributions and special Windows versions can also be used.
-For the power supply, a micro USB charger (i.e. a smartphone charger) can be used.
-An internet connection can be set up via a network cable over the Ethernet interface.
-Various external devices can be connected to the USB sockets, including a mouse, keyboard, external hard drive, and many more, while the HDMI connection is the simplest way to connect a screen to the Raspberry Pi device.
-The device also has several pins, which can be given further functions via programming.
+Roughly the same size as a credit card, Raspberry Pi is an example of a single-board computer, which has all the basic hardware components of a computer (processor, memory, etc.) and various extensions (USB, HDMI, video, sound, etc.).
+A micro SD card serves as a hard drive while also providing the operating system.
+The Debian-based Raspbian is recommended, but other Linux distributions and special Windows versions can also be used.
+A micro USB charger (for example, a smartphone charger) can be used as the power supply.
+An internet connection can be set up with a network cable over the Ethernet interface.
+The USB sockets make it easy to connect various external devices, such as a mouse, keyboard or external hard drive.
+The HDMI connection is the simplest way to connect a screen to the Raspberry Pi device.
+The device also comes with several pins, which can be programmed for additional functions.

-Components vary depending on the model.
-The very first edition, Raspberry Pi 1, appeared on the market in February 2012.
-Since then, more models have followed, with their face value continually set at a maximum of $35, making them incredibly cost-effective computers.
-The latest model, Raspberry Pi 3 was launched in February 2016.
-This edition has a 64-bit CPU and for the first time, offers WiFi and Bluetooth low energy.
+The components vary depending on the model.
+The very first edition, Raspberry Pi 1, was launched in February 2012.
+Since then, the company has developed a range of Pi follow-up models, each at a face value of around $35, making them incredibly cost-effective micro-computers.
+The latest model, Raspberry Pi 4 was launched in June 2019.
+This edition has a 64-bit CPU, WiFi and Bluetooth, and boasts improved performance speed.

-Apart from being a wordplay on the beloved dessert, the name, ‘Raspberry Pi’ falls in line with the tradition in IT companies to incorporate fruit in the name (like Apple, Blackberry, and Acorn), while also indicating its functions.
+A wordplay on the beloved dessert, the name ‘Raspberry Pi’ follows a tradition by IT manufacturers to incorporate fruit denominations (for example, Apple, Blackberry, and Acorn).
+But it also hints at its functions.
 Here, ‘Pi’ is an abbreviation for ‘Python interpreter’, as Python is considered to be Raspberry Pi’s main programming language.
-However, those with no experience with Python can also use Scratch, which is an even simpler, more visual programming language.
+However, those with little or no Python experience can use Scratch, which is a simpler, more visual programming language.

-Raspberry Pi’s applications are wildly diverse.
-In addition to the many common purposes it was designed to fulfil, the mini-computer has evolved to also perform more unusual tasks.
-To implement a Raspberry Pi project, users sometimes require a lot of preliminary knowledge, sometimes barely any.
-With enough interest in the project, however, a lack of knowledge shouldn’t be an obstacle at all.
-Quite the opposite: the whole concept behind the computer involves experimenting with the circuit board and developing new computing skills.
+Raspberry Pi’s applications are wonderfully diverse.
+In addition to fulfilling many standard tasks, the micro-computer has evolved to perform more unusual jobs.
+To implement a Raspberry Pi project, users sometimes require a lot of preliminary knowledge, and at other times require barely any.
+But if you’re interested in a project, lack of prior knowledge shouldn’t be an obstacle.
+On the contrary, the Pi has been specifically designed for experimentation with the circuit board and to help users develop new computing skills.

-The internet has a wealth of information on Raspberry Pi’s various uses, as well as how to implement different applications and projects.
-The following examples illustrate the range of possibilities the mini-computer offers.
-You can also find links to some of the most popular and helpful projects, along with brief guides on how to implement them.
+The internet provides a wealth of information on Raspberry Pi’s various uses, alongside tips on implementation of different applications and projects.
+The following examples highlight the range of possibilities the micro-computer offers.
+Below, you’ll also find links to some of the most popular and helpful projects, alongside brief guides on how to implement them.

 For many users, Raspberry Pi functions as a web server.
 There are many different web server programs available (such as Apache, lighttpd and nginx.
 However, in most cases, Raspberry Pi’s performance is insufficient for hosting extensive, dynamic web content, hiccup-free.
 The mini-computer is instead far better suited to performing as a local testing environment.
 However, simple static websites with low visitor counts may be hosted by a Raspberry Pi server.
 Learn how to create a Raspberry Pi web server here.